kreatimont/my-clients-legal/my-clients-terms-of-use-en.md

 ## 1. License to Use the App

-"My Clients" grants you a non-exclusive, non-transferable, limited license to access and use the app for personal, non-commercial purposes on your device.
+"My Clients" grants you a non-exclusive, non-transferable, limited license to access and use the app on your device.
 You may not copy, modify, distribute, or reverse engineer the app without express permission.

 ## 2. Subscription